PenguinMancer/DUWS-Angerface/README.md

 * Thanks to Aeroson for repetitive clean up script.
 * Thanks to pokertour for the airdrop script.
 * Thanks to Pixel Art Studio for the SATCOM script.
+* Thanks to Haleks for Unlocked uniforms, which I have modified slightly for the purposes of my addon.
 * Thanks to the rlex for DUWS Unofficial, which I used as a base for this modification.
 * Thanks to all the members of the DUWS-R Team for your hard work and contributions!